 It goes against human nature to focus on others more than ourselves.
-A vocalist needs to listen for what other individuals’ voices sound like.
+A vocalist needs to listen to what other individuals’ voices sound like.
 For what their voices sound like together.
 A successful duet will not happen without both parties listening intently to the other.

 Finding the right blend and balance between the voices is exponentially harder as other voices are added to the mix.

 The vocalist needs to learn to blend and balance other voices with their own.

 When a third voice is added, Harmony becomes exponentially more challenging.
 Everyone has to breathe in the right places and use the same phrasing.
 One voice cannot overpower the others, or the harmony is lost.
 And if someone sings off-key, everyone is affected.
 The ability to blend well becomes an absolute necessity.

 Adding a fourth voice can set up an interesting dynamic.
 Often this fourth voice will bring a sound of conflict that makes the listener’s ear yearn for resolution in a chord.

 The soprano, alto, or tenor parts can be sung by themselves and are pleasing to the ear.
 But it is the dissonance that draws in the listener.
 In a quartet, the baritone frequently sings dissonant notes.
 Listening to a baritone sing his part in isolation is difficult.
 His part only fits in when sung with all the other parts.
 His part makes the listener lean in and wait for the chord to resolve.

 What can we learn about life from musical Harmony?

 These musical principles of harmony can be used in personal relationships, marriage, and business.